Buying a property in Greece is easy. Everyone can buy property in Greece despite the country where he or she is from.

 The tax rate when purchasing a property in Greece is a flat 3% of the purchase price.
-Up until 2013, this was ten per cent, hence a significant decrease since then was announced from the prime minister.Also all property purchases from 2020-2023 will not have a VAT of 23%.
+Up until 2013, this was ten percent, hence a significant decrease since then was announced by the prime minister.Also, all property purchases from 2020-2023 will not have a VAT of 23%.
 So if the purchase price is 100,000€, the property tax to be paid on top of the purchase price will be €3,000, thus a final price of €103,000.

 Step 6: Completion

-Completion involves transferring legal ownership of the property, checking the legal and technical due diligence, confirming the money transfer and signing the final purchase contract at Notary’s office.
-Notary is a public servant who is double checking the legitimacy of the process and of the property one more time before the sign of the Purchase Contract.
-Notary is paid by the buyer.
-A notary’s fees is around 1% depending on the purchase price of the property.
-For a €100,000 property, a notary’s fee is €1,000 (one per cent of purchase price).
+Completion involves transferring legal ownership of the property, checking the legal and technical due diligence, confirming the money transfer, and signing the final purchase contract at the Notary’s office.
+The notary is a public servant who is double-checking the legitimacy of the process and of the property one more time before the signing of the Purchase Contract.
+The buyer pays the notary.
+A notary’s fee is around 1% depending on the purchase price of the property.
+For a €100,000 property, a notary’s fee is €1,000 (one percent of the purchase price).

 Step 7: What happens after completion

-After completion the buyer will have to hire an accountant that will determine the yearly property ownership tax (known as ENFIA in Greek).
+After completion, the buyer will have to hire an accountant who will determine the yearly property ownership tax (known as ENFIA in Greek).
 The amount will depend on the size of the property, its location and the year its building permit was issued.
-For a modern holiday home of 200m2 a standard amount for the yearly property ownership tax is around 500€-800€ per year.
+For a modern holiday home of 200m2, a standard amount for the yearly property ownership tax is around 500€-800€ per year.

-We can suggest you accountants that we cooperate with.
+We can suggest accountants that we cooperate with.

 Transfer Tax: 3%